Malaysia

 Process Safety|Process Safety Training| Process Safety Management| Hazop Workshop

-Empowered with a team of experienced engineers, SynergenOG’s services in process safety brings together engineering and management skills to manage workplaces safely and efficiently.
+Empowered with a team of experienced engineers, SynergenOG’s services in process safety management bring together engineering and management skills to manage workplaces safely and efficiently.

 A major engineering project such as an offshore platform or a chemical plant is intended to benefit the society in which it is built, by generating wealth, providing employment and producing useful products or services.
 However, most of the industrial installations that are built, and the construction projects themselves, have the potential to also cause harm.